Most eukaryotic cells divide so that the ploidy or number of chromosomes remains conserved.

 Mitosis differs from meiosis in that each daughter cell receives a complete copy of all the hereditary material found in the parent cell.

-Mitosis occurs in somatic cells as opposed to germ cells, which undergo meiosis.
+Mitosis occurs in somatic cells instead of germ cells, which undergo meiosis.

-Although the four characteristic stages are also observed in the second half of meiosis.
+Although the four distinct stages are also observed in the second half of meiosis.

 Each species has a unique set of chromosomes that are carriers of genetic information.

-One cell gives rise to two genetically identical daughter cells during the mitosis process.
+One cell gives rise to two genetically identical daughter cells during mitosis.

 First, these structures must be replicated and passed on to each generation of daughter cells during mitosis.